railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	Similarly the list in the web client shows only the first 20, 50, 100, 500 or unlimited records.

-	The actual number can be switched by clicking on the link between the PREVIOUS and NEXT buttons and selecting one of the other limits.
+	The actual number can be switched by clicking the link between the PREVIOUS and NEXT buttons and selecting one of the other limits.

-If you click on the name of a partner the form view corresponding to that partner opens in Read-Only mode.
+In the web version, if you click the name of a partner, the form view corresponding to that partner opens in Read-Only mode.
 In the list you could alternatively click the pencil icon to open the same form in Edit mode.
 Once you have a form you can toggle between the two modes by clicking :guilabel:`Save` or :guilabel:`Cancel` when in Edit mode and :guilabel:`Edit` when in Read-Only mode.